 We expressly reserve the right, in our sole discretion (subject to the provisions of the merger agreement), at any time or from time to time, to extend the period of time during which our offer remains open, and we can do so by giving oral or written notice of the extension to the exchange agent.
 If we decide to so extend our offer, we will make an announcement to that effect no later than 9:00 a.m., New York City time, on the next business day after the previously scheduled expiration date.
 We are not making any assurance that we will exercise our right to extend our offer, although we currently intend to do so until all conditions have been satisfied or waived.
-During any such extension, all shares of Motor Cargo common stock previously tendered and not properly withdrawn will remain subject to the offer, subject to your right to withdraw your shares of Motor Cargo common stock.
-You should read the discussion under the caption "--Withdrawal Rights and Change of Election" for more details.
+During any such extension, all shares of Motor Cargo common stock previously tendered and not properly withdrawn will remain subject to the offer, subject to your right to withdraw your shares of Motor "--Withdrawal Rights and Change of Election" for more details.